f-klement/gothic-fiction-pattern-detection/extracted_interpretation_notes.md

 It is difficult to pass any judgment on these topics, especially not any readily gender-coded ones, given that they seem to mirror one another in the general content.
 Both groupings share a topic related to some form of entertainment, some associations with traveling, some mythical and fantastical associations, and some associations with distress.
 Both have topics with associations of romance and emotions.
 Only a mild difference might be put forth, that the strongly male topics covering emotions have a stronger association with
 Trials, Honor, and courtship offer a more formal and restrained type of interaction.
-"Companionship in Times of Trial and Distress." encompasses terms like brood, firmness, accommodate, acceptance, and conducted equilibrium." those carry more noise at that.
+"Companionship in Times of Trial and Distress." encompasses terms like "brood, firmness, accommodate, acceptance, and conducted equilibrium." those carry more noise at that.
 Meanwhile the topic "Emotional Dynamics and Interactions" with words like "breathless, hug, vociferating, moan, ruffled, brazen" has a more immediate, unmediated, and passionate note to them.